 On the other hand, off-book trading is the entry of pre-arranged trades.
-The price and quantity of an off-book trade is already agreed upon by the participants before entry of the trade into the exchange system.
+The price and quantity of an offbook trade is already agreed upon by the participants before entry of the trade into the exchange system.
 Off-book trading on T7 is also referred to as T7 Entry Services (TES).
-In this document both terms, off-book trading and T7 Entry Service (TES) are used interchangeably.
+In this document both terms, offbook trading and T7 Entry Service (TES) are used interchangeably.
 Additionally, with Eurex EnLight T7 offers the possibility to negotiate off-book trades outside the central order book.

-Currently, off-book trading on T7 is not supported for the cash markets ISE and WBAG.
+Currently, off-book trading on T7 is not supported for the cash market WBAG.